BUFFINGTON: Anti-vaxx movement is reckless

 •••

 Truth is, public health isn’t just an individual choice.
 If I have a disease that could infect others, I have a responsibility for that.
-Would it be OK for me to carry the deadly Ebola virus and spread it around just because it’s my choice to do so?
+Would it be Ok for me to carry the deadly Elboa virus and spread it around just because it’s my choice to do so?

 Our health affects others.
 Vaccinations are not just a personal choice, they’re a blend of personal and public responsibility.